pranav-326/Hangman/README.md

 I hope you have as much fun while playing as to me coding this, enjoy!!!

-To play repository by heading into dropdown menu next to "Code" and download zip, unzip the file and run hangman.py
+To play download the repository by heading into dropdown menu next to "Code" and download zip, unzip the file and run hangman.py